List of Dassault Mirage III operators

 This is a list of Dassault Mirage IIIs, Dassault Mirage 5s, and Mirage 50s used by national air forces.
-The Central Intelligence Agency once estimated that a little over 800 of the three aircraft types had been exported to various countries around the world.
+The Central Intelligence Agency once estimated that a slightly over 800 of the three aircraft types had been exported to various countries around the world.

 The key "1S" indicates a single-seat Mirage fighter, while "2S" indicates a two-seat Mirage, and "PR" indicates a photo reconnaissance aircraft.